By Jeremy Rochow

 What is the fuel excise?

 With the exception of registration and heavy vehicle charges, motorists don’t directly pay to use the roads.
 Instead, we pay a fuel excise tax whenever we buy petrol or diesel.
-The tax is currently 41.6 cents per litre.
+The tax was 44.2 cents per litre until the Federal Government halved it in March to ease motorists’ pain at the pump.

 The amount SA motorists currently pay in fuel excise tax is approximately: